 With our instruments at the ready, we then re-read the story and added a different sound to our "melody" each time a new creature joined in little frog's song.
 We (they) experimented to see what sort of noises could be made with the instruments, hands and voices.
 This was such a simple idea but the Mini Reviewers LOVED it and it caused a lot of giggling as they tried to remember who was responsible for making each of the different creatures' sound!

 In the Swamp by the Light of the Moon was published by Templar Books earlier this month.
 Thank you to Templar for our review copy.
-If you would like to get your hands on your own copy, there will be a giveaway on Twitter very soon.
 Please don't forget to check out the other brilliant activities that have been inspired by this book, the Touring Picture Book team have been very busy this month:

 Acorn Books - Drawing Tutorial with Frann Preston-Gannon